owkin/FLamby/Quickstart.md

 python benchmark.py --num-workers-torch 0
 ```

-### Training and evaluation in a federated learning setting
+### Benchmarking, training and evaluation locally and in a FL setting

+The command below allows to reproduce the article's results for a given seed:
+- train a model on the pooled dataset and evaluate it on all test sets (local and pooled)
+- train models on all local datasets and evaluate them on all test sets (local and pooled)
+- evaluate the ensemble of locally trained models on all test sets (local and pooled)
-In order to train and evaluate models trained on the pooled dataset, on all local datasets as well as in a federated way for all FL strategies, you can run the following command.
+- train models in a federated way for all FL strategies and evaluate them on all test sets (local and pooled)
 The config file is present in the repository and holds all necesssary HPs for FL strategies.
 The results are stored in the csv file given in the command.

 ```
 cd flamby/benchmarks
-python fed_benchmark.py --config-file-path ../heart_disease_config.json --results-file-path ./test_res.csv --seed 0
+python fed_benchmark.py --config-file-path ../config_results_heart_disease_seed11.json --results-file-path ./test_res_0.csv --seed 0
 ```

-In order to train and evaluate a model with a specific FL strategy and new hyperparameters one can run:
+In order to train and evaluate a model with specific FL strategy and hyperparameters one can run:

 ```
-python fed_benchmark.py --strategy FedProx --mu 0.001 --learning_rate 3. --config-file-path ../heart_disease_config.json --results-file-path ./test_res.csv
+python fed_benchmark.py --strategy FedProx --mu 0.001 --learning_rate 3. --config-file-path ../config_results_heart_disease_seed11.json --results-file-path ./test_res1.csv --seed 1
 ```